 Naturalists are much divided with respect to the object of the singing of birds.
-Few more careful observers ever lived than Montagu, and he maintained that the "males of song-birds and of many others do not in general scarch for the female, but, on the contrary, their business in the spring is to perch on some conspicuous spot, breathing out their full and amorous notes, which, by instinct, the female knows, and repairs to the spot to choose her mate."
-Mr. Jenner Weir informs me that this is certainly the sees with the nightingale.
-Bechstein, who kept birds during his whole life, asserts that "the female canary always chooses the best singer, and that in a state of nature the female finch selects that male out of a hundred whose motes please her most."
-There can be no doubt that birds closely attend to each other's song.
-Mr. Weir has told me of the case of a bullfinch which had been taught to pipe a German waltz, and who was so good a performer that he cost ten guineas; when this bird was first introduced into a room where other birds were kept and he began to sing, all the others, consisting of about twenty linnets and canaries, ranged themselves on the nearest side of their cages, and listened with the greatest interest to the new performer.
-Many naturalists believe that the singing of birds is almost exclusively "the effect of rivalry and emulation" and not for the sake of charming their mates.
-This was the opinion of Daines Barrington and White of Selborne, who both especially attended to this subject.29 Barrington, however, admits that "superiority in song gives to birds an amazing ascendency over others, as is well known to bird-catchers,"
+Few more careful observers ever lived than Montagu, and he maintained that the "males of song-birds and of many others do not in general search for the female, but, on the contrary, their business in the spring is to perch on some conspicuous spot, breathing out their full and amorous notes, which, by instinct, the female knows, and repairs to the spot to choose her mate."
+Mr. Jenner Weir informs me that this is certainly the case with the nightingale.
+Bechstein, who kept birds during his whole life, asserts that "the female canary always chooses the best singer, and that in a state of nature the female finch selects that male out of a hundred whose notes please her most."
+28 There can be no doubt that